 He also declined to give his name or comment, telling The Eagle that he was supposed to be interviewed by police for a second time and didn't know what he was allowed to say.

-Glasser, originally from Yonkers, N.Y., was scheduled to appear as a key prosecution
+Glasser, originally from Yonkers, N.Y., was scheduled to appear as a key prosecution witness against Adam Lee Hall, the reputed sergeant at arms for the Berkshire County chapter of the Hells Angels.

 In 2009, Hall allegedly beat Glasser with a baseball bat, believing he had stolen car parts from him.
 Hall and two others then tried to frame Glasser by making it look like he had robbed a woman in upstate N.Y., according to police.